An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Operator Splitting for the WFR PDE

 \subsection{Variational Formula: W-FR}

-We begin by analysing the evolution obtained by using the splitting scheme in~\eqref{eq:sequential_split}.
+We begin by analysing the splitting scheme in~\eqref{eq:sequential_split}.
 In particular, we obtain a PDE which describes the evolution of the splitting solution over time interval $[0, \gamma]$.
+This can equivalently be seen as describing how $\nu_1$ varies with respect to the step size.
 The advantage of this characterisation is that we can identify a perturbation to the exact dynamics and more easily characterise how splitting biases modify convergence speed.
 The traditional route to analysing decay of $\KL$ of the WFR dynamics in e.g. \cite[Proposition 3.1]{us}, \cite[Remark 2.6]{lu2023birth}, \cite[Appendix B]{Lu2019} is not suited to the splitting schemes as it does not allow us to distinguish the order in which the W and FR solution operators are applied.

 The following proposition quantifies the variation of $\nu_{\gamma}$ with respect to the step size $\gamma$ using standard variational calculus tools.
-For the sake of notational brevity, we rely on the shorthand notation $\nu_\gamma$ to refer to $\nu_1(x;\gamma)$.
+Its proof can be found in Appendix~\ref{app:proofseqWFR}.

-\begin{proposition} \textbf{Sequential split (W-FR) PDE:} Let us denote $\nu_\gamma = \nu_1(x;\gamma)$ and let Assumption~\ref{ass:lsi} hold.
+\begin{proposition} \textbf{Sequential split (W-FR) PDE:} Let us denote $\nu_1 = \nu_1(x;\gamma)$ and let Assumption~\ref{ass:lsi} hold.
 The variation of one sequential split step in the order W-FR \eqref{eq:sequential_split} of size $\gamma$ corresponds to the PDE